ComputationalBiomechanicsLab/how-to-share-code/README.md

 - Some little framework that's used for downloading datasets over the internet

-All stuff that's insanely useful for day-to-day research, but probably can't be used directly in a publication.
+All of that code is insanely useful for day-to-day research, but probably can't be used directly in a publication.
 That's the kind of code that benefits most from sharing, because there's probably 10 different scripts for processing IMU data in the wild.